aggarwalradhika29/finger-count-detection/README.md

 # finger-count-detection

 ## Introduction
-This work represents our AI in robotics project which is about controlling an Arduino Nano-connected 7-segment display using the Deep Learning algorithm: CNN.
-This project can be used for other similar cases.
+This work represents our AI in robotics project whose problem statement using CV2 and Mediapipe library with an Arduino Nano connected to a 7-segment display is to develop a reliable and accurate system that can detect and interpret hand gestures in real-time and display the number of fingers being held up on the 7-segment display module.
+The system should be designed to work in different lighting conditions and be able to detect hand gestures from a reasonable distance.

 # Requirements
 ## 1. Hardware Requirements